AugustinChrtn/Reproduction/Parameter fitting/Data/README.md

-This directory contains the raw data of our experiments.
+This directory contains the raw data of the experiments.